SEO tips for beginners

-In simple terms, SEO helps your website get more visitors for free by making it easier for search engines to understand and recommend your content.
+In words SEO is about helping a website get more visitors without paying for it and this is done by making it easy for search engines to understand and recommend the website.

 Why SEO Is Important